Social and emotional wellbeing

 The concept of social and emotional wellbeing (SEWB) emerged in the 1980s and the term is preferred by many Aboriginal and Torres Strait Islander people [14208] although the terms ‘mental health’ or ‘mental illness’ are sometimes used interchangeably with SEWB [27487].

 The rate of social and emotional wellbeing in the community is measured by asking people if they experience high or very high levels of psychological distress, treating people for mental health conditions or by measuring intentional self-harm and suicide.
-For all these measures, Aboriginal and Torres Strait Islander people in Western Australia (WA) experienced higher levels than non-Indigenous people [33909].
+For all these measures, Aboriginal and Torres Strait Islander people in Western Australia (WA) experienced high levels [33909].

 References